Appdynamics/ssl-certificate-monitoring-extension/README.md

     ```

 2. Configure the path to the config.yml file by editing the <task-arguments> in the monitor.xml file in the `<MACHINE_AGENT_HOME>/monitors/SslCertificateMonitor/` directory.
+You can also change the frequency at which the MachineAgent calls the extension by changing the <execution-frequency-in-seconds> in monitor.xml.
 Below is the sample

     ```
          <task-arguments>